-Israel private equity was traditionally a venture capital market and remains so today but with an emerging later stage/buyout component.
-Key drivers in private equity in Israel include outsized national expenditures on research and development and one of the most highly educated populations in the world.
-Again, access to smaller emerging funds is very difficult.
+Israel private equity was traditionally a venture capital centric market and remains so today, but with an emerging later stage/buyout component.
+Key drivers of private equity in Israel include outsized national expenditures on research and development and one of the most highly educated populations in the world.
+Again, discovery of and access to smaller emerging funds is very difficult.